NHSDigital/datascience-seminars/All_materials/20200305_TFL_API_Experiment/README.md

 > [!NOTE]
 > The following was a project from the [ONS Data Science Accelerator programme]( https://www.gov.uk/government/publications/data-science-accelerator-programme/introduction-to-the-data-science-accelerator-programme) which started in late February 2020.
-The project was subsequently paused and subsequently abandoned due to the Covid 19 pandemic.
+The project was subsequently paused and then abandoned due to the Covid 19 pandemic.

 # Fairness of hospital transportation in London